 Faculty need to be presenting or providing significant stewardship at a conference in order to receive Faculty Development Professional Travel funding.
-If the proposal is not accepted, then funds will be re-appropriated to other faculty.
-Exceptions can be made if the faculty member has submitted a second travel request.
-In which case, the second request would be funded, at an amount not to exceed the original award, provided the faculty member's proposal is accepted.
+If the original conference proposal is not accepted, funds may be assigned to support an alternate endeavor, provided it meets the criteria and is approved by the chair.